hilmihisham/tsundoku/README.md

-0.6.2 | 24/8/2023 | bug fix: clear icon not showing after tap OK from ISBN number, create simple stats 0.6.3 | 26/8/2023 | bug fix: spacing on stats screen, sorting book list display, more simple stats, change some colors 0.6.4 | 26/8/2023 | bug fix: alignment on stats screen 0.6.x | | for import from csv, need to clean up the strings from ' and " mark, or it'll be error on sql insert.
+0.6.2 | 24/8/2023 | bug fix: clear icon not showing after tap OK from ISBN number, create simple stats 0.6.3 | 26/8/2023 | bug fix: spacing on stats screen, sorting book list display, more simple stats, change some colors 0.6.4 | 26/8/2023 | bug fix: alignment on stats screen 0.6.5 | 29/8/2023 | more simple stats (frequently updated stats for more fun looking at different things), stats reordering 0.6.x | | for import from csv, need to clean up the strings from ' and " mark, or it'll be error on sql insert.

 ## ..other notes